Tamara Wall

-Tamara Kathleen Wall (born 23 July 1977) is an English actress, known for playing Grace Black in the Channel 4 soap opera Hollyoaks.
-Before playing Grace, Wall portrayed the role of Martina Quinn in the BBC soap opera EastEnders.
+Tamara Wall (born 23 July 1977) is an English actress, best known for portraying the role of Grace Black in the Channel 4 soap opera Hollyoaks (2013–2025).
+Prior to her decade stint in Hollyoaks, Wall portrayed the role of Martina Quinn in the BBC soap opera EastEnders.
 Wall performed the role of Brooke Wyndham in the West End production of Legally Blonde.
 Wall also appeared as Karen in musical Viva Forever!.
 She made a guest appearance in One Night in 2012.
 In 2017, Wall appeared in the third celebrity special of The Crystal Maze.